 C. Hiding old course shells

 III.
-Opening Summer or Fall 2015 course shells
+Opening Fall 2015 course shells

-A. Dates of availability: April/May
+A. Dates of course shell availability

 All semester course shells are available to faculty in the My Courses module of each Blackboard page: